All pages

 Docker-Specific Configuration Requirements

-When running Keeper Gateway inside Docker, special configuration is required to expose the health check to the host or external systems:
+When running Keeper Gateway inside Docker, special configuration may be required to expose the health check to the host or external systems:

 Binding to 0.0.0.0